About The WIA QSL Bureaux

 General Operation of the WIA QSL Bureau

-WIA QSL Bureaux operate in each state, the Australian Capital Territory and the Northern Territory.
-There are some differences in their operational methods, but all may be considered to follow the basic guidelines of the IARU.
+WIA QSL Bureaux operate in each State, the Australian Capital Territory and the Northern Territory.
+There are some differences in their operational methods, but all may be considered to follow the basic operating policies of the WIA as well as the QSL Bureau guidelines of the IARU.

 To use the facilities of the WIA QSL Bureaux, WIA membership is required.

-WIA Members wishing to avail themselves of this service must first register their callsign(s) with the Bureau appropriate to their location.
+WIA Members wishing to avail themselves of the QSL Bureau services, must first register their callsign(s) with the Bureau appropriate to their location.
 Contact details are given below.

 Registration will define how incoming cards will be delivered; whether by direct collection from the Bureau, periodic collection from club distribution points or pre-paid mail-out to a private address.

-For resident amateurs in VK9 locations, the WIA Bureau service is available for WIA members.
+For resident amateurs in VK9 locations, the WIA Bureau service is available for those amateurs that are WIA members.

-Every month the WIA Bureau Managers receive a listing of all current WIA members to confirm membership.
-Verification of membership will be necessary for more recent Members not yet on the list.
+Every month the WIA Bureau Managers receive an updated listing of all current WIA members to confirm membership.
+Verification of membership will be necessary for more recent Members that are not yet recorded on the monthly list.

 General Operation of the WIA QSL Bureau

 Bureau operating is a method of handling the incoming QSL cards received from overseas and interstate bureaus, as well as for outgoing cards.
 For outgoing cards the bureau receives cards for on forwarding and sorts them into the respective country order.
 Usually when an economical posting weight is reached, the package is posted.

 Incoming cards for VK amateurs are received at the National Incoming QSL Bureau, and are distributed to the State and Territory Bureaux, where they are then sorted and filed.
 Incoming cards are distributed to the State and Territory Bureaus at least every 3 months.